Updated: February 6, 2026

 The market offers opportunities for various residential options, from independent living to assisted care homes, and is attracting attention for its potential for high returns and a good quality of life.

-In Portugal, people are now living longer and healthier lives.
-Those aged 65 can expect nearly 20 more years of life, on average.
+In Portugal, people are now living longer and healthier lives, with life expectancy standing at 82.5 years of life.
 At the same time, Portugal faces a shortage of senior living facilities, creating a high-demand market.

 Why People Choose to Retire in Portugal